 TikTok creators are able to achieve fame overnight, while it can take months or even years for influencers to build up a strong following on Instagram.
 This is because Instagram content is shown to followers of a particular user (known as the traditional social graph).
 This traditional influencer model is changing as social media shifts towards making the most entertaining content more discoverable.

 Trendy, entertaining content is the secret to success in TikTok influencer marketing.
 One of the biggest challenges for brands is to stay on top of TikTok trends, as it shifts regularly.
 Influencer campaigns are important, not just for finding new followers, but also as a source of knowledge in the content creation process.

 TikTok’s discoverability allows savvy brands to reach a number of potential customers they never would have met otherwise.
 While brands are still innovating and coming up with new ways to reach users, some brands have already been using influencers to find success on the short-form video channel.

 TikTok differs from many traditional marketing mediums in that followers and engagement aren’t inherently linked.
 The For You Page (FYP) is almost entirely algorithm-driven, which means that even small brands can reach large audiences.
 With influencers, that possibility is even higher.
 It’s not uncommon to see brands on TikTok with views in the low thousands on the majority of their posts, alongside several posts with hundreds of thousands.
 Unlike other channels, followers are no longer your ceiling.

 When finding influencer partners on TikTok, it’s important to find creators that align well with your brand image.
 TikTok’s level of deep customization has created an opportunity for influencers to emerge in every niche, industry, and vertical you can think of.
-This has huge implications for marketers, as no matter what industry you’re in, there is an opportunity to develop a presence and tap into creators that resonate with your target audience.
-Read Dash Hudson’s guide to finding top TikTok influencers to learn more.
+This has huge implications for marketers, as no matter what industry you’re in, there is an opportunity to develop a presence and tap into top TikTok influencers that resonate with your target audience.